-TABLE 1-1 Types of gaming in Virginia The Virginia Racing Commission (VRC) regulates horse racing and traditional and historic horse racing wagering.
+TABLE 1-1 Types of gaming in Virginia The Virginia Racing Commission (VRC) regulates horse racing and traditional and historical horse racing wagering.
 Facilities hosting historical horse racing terminals, which are similar in appearance to slot machines, were established in 2019.

 Type of Gaming Description Lottery Lottery offers games of chance, including daily drawing, scratch tickets, and nationwide jackpot games.
 Virginia Lottery operates the lottery, and products are sold statewide via sales agents and through subscription or MobilePlay services.
 Charitable gaming Charitable gaming includes bingo, pull-tabs, raffles and other gaming variations conducted by qualified nonprofit organizations to raise money to support the organization or for charitable purposes.
 Horse racing wagering Traditional horse race wagering is pari-mutuel wagering on the outcome of live horse races (in-person or via simulcast).
 Historical horse racing wagering includes electronic gaming terminals similar in appearance to slot machines, and winning is determined by the results of previous live horse races.
+SOLIBCE: Code of Virginia an nd II ABC staff analysis